lzxindustries/lzxtm/docs/instruments/videomancer.md

 - Download the desired firmware *.uf2 file from [the Videomancer firmware repository on Github](https://github.com/lzxindustries/videomancer-firmware/releases).
 - Connect Videomancer's power supply and turn the power switch to the off position
-- Connect USB-C to USB-A cable from Videomancer's USB port to your computer
+- Connect USB-C to USB-A cable from Videomancer's USB Device port to your computer
 - Press and hold down Videomancer's BOOT button
 - Turn Videomancer's power switch to the on position
 - Release the BOOT button